 - See shows for $5 and museums for $2.50.
 If your family includes a student age 13 to 22, one of the best deals around is through called Culture Shock Miami.
-Students can get discount tickets to performances in Miami for only $5 each and entrance to museums and attractions for just $2.50.
+Students can get discount tickets to performances in Miami for only $5 each, as well as admission to museums and attractions for just $2.50.
 Read more about how it works here.
 Best of all, each student can buy two tickets, and anyone of any age can use the second ticket.
-Tickets must be purchased at last one day in advance.
+Tickets must be purchased at least one day in advance.

 - See a free or cheap outdoor movie.
 ‘Tis the season for free and cheap outdoor movies.
 See the list here.

 - Go to the Miami-Dade Youth Fair for less.
 There are treats, games and rides for the family to enjoy.
 See all the coupons and discounts here.